FAMILY PASSION DEDICATION

 The area of Clayton Park has functioned as a humble boat livery since the 1800's, and Lake Henry was home to commercial operations that included a large ice house operation, and a furniture factory.
 Trains from the town of Scranton regularly brought socialites to visit the paradise in the country.

 We provide 90 seasonal and overnight full hook-up RV sites.
 For the "glampers" out there, we provide park model RV rentals with full kitchen, bath and bedrooms.
 We also provide coin-operated laundry facilities, a camp store, a new ADA shower room, a public boat launch, and boat rentals to our campers.
-In 2024, you'll be even be able to give your dog a bath!
+In 2024, you might even be able to give your dog a bath!

 We Know Us